OutSystems/outsystems-ui/gulp/README.md

     <li>Templates used to automagically create new pattern:</li>
 </ul>

-## Folder Structure
+## Project Structure

-Bellow there is some comments about the project structure where this folder is better explained.
+Bellow there is some comments about the application structure.

 <strong>DatePicker</strong> with <strong>Flatpickr</strong> as a Provider and <strong>SingleDate</strong> as Mode will be in use at comments as an example.